NoneShen/Poly-document/new_chain/relayer/relayer.md

 ## 1. Development Specifications for Relayer

 If you have successfully deployed the poly chain and new chain, the next step is to develop a poly relayer in your chain.
 Poly relayer plays the role to relay cross chains messages and interact with CCM contracts, helping you further join into the cross-chain ecosystem.
-Two components are required in the implementation: Chain LIstener and Chain Submitter.
+Two components are required in the implementation: Chain Listener and Chain Submitter.
 <div align=center><img src="resources/develop_for_relayer.png" alt=""/></div>